tomclose/new_notes/_sessions/html4/4_joint_project.md

 title: Joint project
 ---

-For this part you will need to be in groups of at least two.
+The purpose of this project is to create a shared html page to serve as a 'cheat sheet' for all the different commands you've learnt in the course so far (e.g. `ls`, `git add --all` etc.).
+You will need to be in groups of three.

 {% exercise %}
 1. Person A should set up a new project on their laptop:
-	1. Create a new folder called `group_project` in your `coding_course` folder
+	1. Create a new folder called `group_cheatsheet` in your `coding_course` folder
 	2. Create a file in that folder called `index.html` with some simple html in it.
 2. Person A should then set it up as a git repository

-		cd group_project
+		$ cd group_cheatsheet
-		git init
+		$ git init
-		git add .
+		$ git add --all
-		git commit -m "Initial import"
+		$ git commit -m "Initial import"

 3. Person A creates a new repo on github.
 To do this you need to log in at [github.com](http://github.com) and select "Create a new repo".
-You should call the repository `group_project`.
+You should call the repository `group_cheatsheet`.
 4. Person A should then push their code up to github following the instructions on github.
 You want to "Push an existing repository from the command line" - the instructions at the **bottom** of the page.
 You should end up pasting a command like

+		# Warning: these commands won't work.
+You need copy the right ones from GitHub.
 		git remote add origin https://github.com/username/blah.git
 		git push -u origin master